LASRIDOR/MemoryCardGame-AI/README.md

 • Use of external Dll (assembly)

 # The Exercise:
-You need to implement the memory game (relatively primitively) when the console is the user interface.
+implement the memory game (relatively primitively) when the console is the user interface.
 The program will first ask the user for the desired board size (number of columns and number of rows).
 The initial state will be a symmetrically sized panel of X rows of columns at the request of the user.
 The program will not allow the selection of an odd number of squares (e.g. 5X5).